-- 1. Ensure that the patient/carer is an informed recipient in therapy. - 2.
-Ensure that patients understand their treatment regimen and any monitoring or follow up that is required (using advocacy if appropriate).
-Issue any local patient information leaflets where appropriate. - 3.
-Ensure baseline investigations are normal before commencing treatment. - 4.
-Initiate treatment and prescribe until the GP formally agrees to share care (as a minimum, supply the first month of treatment or until patient is stabilised). - 5.
+- 4. Initiate treatment and prescribe until the GP formally agrees to share care (as a minimum, supply the first month of treatment or until patient is stabilised). - 5.
 Send a letter to the GP requesting shared care for this patient. - 6.
-Clinical and laboratory supervision of the patient by blood monitoring and routine clinic follow-up on a regular basis. - Send a letter/results notification to the GP after each clinic attendance ensuring current dose, most recent blood results and frequency of monitoring are stated (unless otherwise covered by letter e.g. from Rheumatology Clinical Nurse Specialist). - 8.
+Clinical and laboratory supervision of the patient by blood monitoring and routine clinic follow-up on a regular basis. - 7.
+Send a letter/results notification to the GP after each clinic attendance ensuring current dose, most recent blood results and frequency of monitoring are stated (unless otherwise covered by letter e.g. from the Clinical Nurse Specialist). - 8.
 Where the GP is out of area and is not performing the phlebotomy, the blood test form/EPR request MUST specify that blood results are also copied to the GP.
 Specialist team to check with pathology IT if unsure on how to do this. - 9.
 Evaluation of any reported adverse effects by GP or patient. - 10.
 Advise GP on review, duration or discontinuation of treatment where necessary.
 Where urgent action is required following tests the hospital team will telephone the patient and inform GP. - 11.
 Inform GP of patients who do not attend clinic appointments. - 12.
 Counsel the patient on contraception and what to do if pregnancy occurs.
 Document in the notes. - 13.
 Ensure that backup advice is available at all times. - 14.
 Advise that the patient receives appropriate vaccination in primary care either prior to commencing treatment and/or during a treatment that is likely to cause immunosuppression.